Our software tools are fast, simple and easy to use.

 We communicate information using clear visual charts, and focus on outcomes rather than process.
-Our Universal Benefit Calculator helps people to understand their benefit entitlements and shows them that they are tangibly better off in work.
+Our Universal Benefit and Budgeting Calculator helps people understand their benefit eligibility and shows them that they are tangibly better off in work.

 "Advisors using the calculator were 3 times as effective at getting people into work"

 Our team combines deep policy insight with practical frontline experience.

 We have a specific expertise in welfare policy and anti-poverty strategies.
 We apply this to support our clients to tackle diverse problems and allow them to implement policy cost-effectively and according to the original policy intent.

 “Policy in Practice were a pleasure to work with and we would definitely work with them in the future”MORE INFO

 Policy in Practice supported the Financial Inclusion Commission to produce a report of its findings.
 Financial Inclusion: Improving the financial health of the nation brings together the evidence the Commission has gathered from around the country.
 It identifies the progress made toward financial inclusion as well as the significant gaps that remain and the challenges ahead.
 The report also sets out a vision for a financially inclusive society and makes recommendations on what steps need to be taken to make this a reality.View the paper